 This idea of Mach 20+ airships accelerating to reach orbital velocity may seem absurd at first, it did to me when I first read it.
 But the more you think about it, the more it begins to make sense.

-The air is so thin at those altitudes, the balloons would hardly notice this.
 We launched several balloons to LEO in the Echo program, so there is no problem with balloons once they reach LEO.
+The problem is the transition between high altitude and LEO.
+For that, we want to find out about suborbital balloon flights.
+Those are rare.

 You can hear John Powell, the man himself talk about it in a recent Spaceshow talk, and decide for yourself.
 They have a very interesting philosophy also, it's a company that does its development in the slow lane.
 They've been working towards this for decades and finance their development by the discoveries they make along the way.